mjstahl/lavascript/bin.js.md

     const extract = require('./extract')

-The goal at this point in the project is to be self evaluating.
-By that I mean, use the project to write the project.
-With that, there is only one feature we have to support, _read `js.md` files from one directory and ouput the resulting `.js` files to another directory_.
+Because we are only looking to be self-hosting at this point, there is only one feature we have to support: read `js.md` files from one directory and ouput the resulting `.js` files to another directory.

     function extractFromTo (input, output) {
       fs.stat(input, (err, src) => {